vtaymany/code-quiz/README.md

 ## Installation

 - No installation is required.
-The webpage may be viewed [here](https://vtaymany.github.io/code-quiz/)
+The application may be viewed [here](https://vtaymany.github.io/code-quiz/)

 ## Roadmap